NUTRITIONAL SECURITY

 Meetings:

 Workshop to discuss contributions from plant science to Food 2030 and the Sustainable Development Goals at large.
-The next workshop will be on 27-28 May 2022 in Lecce (Italy).
+The next workshop will be held in Milan in September 2023.
+Please contact the Working Group Chairs if you wish to attend.

 EPSO news developed by this WG: